arey/hibernate-hydrate/readme.md

 Afterward you can detach these entities and access all of their transitive attributes without getting problems with lazy loading.
 That is, there will be no `LazyInitializationException`.

-A simple example of a service method that returns a fully initialized entity:
+A simple example of a service method that returns a fully initialized entity except for its `mySubEntities` attribute:

 ```java
 import jakarta.persistence.EntityManager;